humdrum-tools/humdrum-documentation/tool/perform/index.md

 command line.
 If no tempo information is available, <span class="tool">perform</span> uses the default tempo of 66 quarter-notes per minute.

-The **-v** option allows the user to specify a key-velocity default.
+The <span class="option">v</span> option allows the user to specify a key-velocity default.
 MIDI instruments normally treat key-velocity data as dynamic or accent information &mdash; thus higher key-velocity values are associated with accented notes.
 Permissible key-velocity values range between 0 and 127.
-The **-v** option can be used to set the default key-velocity for key-on commands with unspecified key-velocities.
-In the absence of the **-v** option, the default key-velocity value is 64.
+The <span class="option">v</span> option can be used to set the default key-velocity for key-on commands with unspecified key-velocities.
+In the absence of the <span class="option">v</span>
+option, the default key-velocity value is 64.

 In normal operation, <span class="tool">perform</span> echoes all global comments on the standard output.
-This feature may be defeated by invoking the **-g** option.
+This feature may be defeated by invoking the <span class="option">g</span>
+option.

-The **-i** option is used to specify the input/output address of the MIDI card.
+The <span class="option">i</span> option is used to specify the input/output address of the MIDI card.
 The default address is \`330.\' The address is specified as a hexadecimal number.